amateur80lvl/lxcex/README.md

 Previous points are moved to appropriate sections and/or applied as patches.

+### uidmapped mounts vs uidmapshift

+Which is better in terms of security, if some malicious software, say, a python package from notorious pypi, breaks out of container?
+Or nothing will help then?

+Ideally, I'd like to get rid of all custom packages so `uidmapshift` would be unnecessary, but...

 ## Quirks

 * Under Weston, drop-down menus in Kate appear with a significant delay.